 The Casket of Fictional Delights has pooled tips and advice for writers of short-short stories.
-We hope you #FindYourStory and make yours a winning flash fiction.
-The 2018 Flash Fiction Competition opens on 17th March.
+We hope you #FindYourStory and wish this year’s Flash Fiction Competition entrants the best of luck.

 Rabbits out of hats and punchline endings …beware…

 Discover what 2018 Judge David Gaffney and 2017 judge Kit de Waal have to say on the matter of writing short-short stories.
 The Seven Vital Signs of Life was written by David for the 2015 Bridport Prize, and his emergency-room approach remains a touchstone for flash fiction writers.

 1: Does it have a beating heart?
 A good short-short story should have a strong idea at its core, and you should be able to feel this idea beating away underneath every sentence.
 You may not be able to see it, or be able to explain what it is; but if it’s a good story, you will know it is there.

 2: Is it too cold or too hot?
 A healthy short-short story can be flaming hot with desire, or cold, distant and awkward to handle; what matters is consistency.
 A story which is chilly and standoffish most of the way through and then suddenly pulls you up with a volcanic reveal at the end can be disconcerting and ultimately unconvincing.
 Temperature variations need to be managed carefully and dramatic changes for which the reader hasn’t been adequately prepared should be avoided.
 A punchline ending which yanks you out of the story world can destroy your belief in what you have read so far – like falling into an icy pool after you’ve been bathing in the sun.